-While multivitamins have taking some flak in the recent news, multivitamins in general are great for overall well-being and immune function.
+While multivitamins have taken some flak in the recent news, multivitamins, in general, are great for overall well-being and immune function.

 The problem is a lot of multivitamins are made of synthetics that are not absorbed very well by the digestive system (look for ones not made of synthetics).

 When it comes to the vast price difference between name-brands and generics, a Consumer Report study indicated that almost all store-bought pill multivitamins were practically the same; buy the cheap stuff!